8 of India's top adventure sports places | www.lokmattimes.com

 Adventure sports are becoming increasingly popular, and some locations have become hubs for these activities, earning them the title of county adventure destinations.
 If you want to feel thrilled, here is the list of the 8 best adventure sports places in India:

-Rishikesh has become one of the best places to experience the bliss of weightlessness, with the highest bungy jumping platform, Jumpin Heights.
+Rishikesh has become one of the best places to experience the bliss of weightlessness, with the highest bungee jumping platform, Jumpin Heights.
 That's your own official ticket to getting high - figuratively speaking!
 Enjoy this adventure sports with your companions while relaxing in the Ganges' clean water!
-You can experience bungy jumping with Jumpin Heights, which has a record of 1,00,000 jumps.
-Goa is also growing as one of the best places for bungy jumping in India.
-Here also you can plan your bungy jumping with Jumpin Heights.
+You can experience bungee jumping with Jumpin Heights, which has a record of 1,00,000 jumps.
+Goa is also growing as one of the best places for bungee jumping in India.
+Here also you can plan your bungee jumping with Jumpin Heights.

 Giant Swing in Rishikesh